" I haven't been

 precarious route to the edge of the river that it follows for about 1-km.
 There are side trails to a series of 4

 waterfalls each having drops of just a few meters.
-In some places in the We wandered
+In some places in the U.S. these

 around the park for several hours until the heat and humidity became just too